Shirosakirukia/learngit/readme.txt

 Git is a great software.
 And it's in wonderful uses.
 For everyone.
-Create a new branch is easy!
+Create a new branch is easy & quick!